cw-ec/reports_creation/README.md

 Select the most uptodate available version of the OraClient Oracle driver (version 19.0 in the image above)

+Should an error appear that the driver is 'unsigned' or 'unmarked'.
+Copy the following command into the cmd window and hit enter

+    c:\windows\SysWOW64\odbcad32.exe

+This should bring up the credential manager with several new drivers and the oracle driver we want to use should appear near the bottom of the list.
+Select it and continue with the next step of the setup process.

 4.)
-The Driver Configuration window should appear.
+The Driver Configuration window should now be open.
 Fill out the fields as follows.

 - Data Source Name: Name of the database we're using (cdb1)
 - Description: Describe the database (Corporate Database)